cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/procedure.md

 <%= headers status: 200 %>
 <%= json(:r4_procedure_entered_in_error_status ) %>
-<%= disclaimer %>
-### Errors

-The common [errors] and [OperationOutcomes] may be returned.

 ## Create

-Create a new Procedure.
+Create a new procedure.

     POST /Procedure

-_Implementation Notes_
+_Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored.
+Unsupported fields are ignored.
-* Modifier fields should not be provided, and will cause the transaction to fail.

 ### Authorization Types